What is a mulch?

 - Mulch suppresses weeds growth to prevent root competition.

 - Mulch prevents soil compaction as it decomposes and adds to the soil.

 - It also reduces water runoff and erosion of the soil by wind or water.

-- When soil temperatures are balance activities of soil organisms are enhanced and soil is improved.
+- When soil temperatures are balanced, activities of soil organisms are enhanced and soil is improved.

 - Mulching helps to make good use of materials that may be “waste”.

 A quick glance through the benefits of mulch to the environment, soil and plants.
 There are many benefits not covered.
 We ask that you share them and we shall update post accordingly.

 We recommend that as much as practicable use organic materials as mulch over inorganic materials.
 Compost remains the best mulch materials will all it added advantages.